philipploeschl/synoptic-map-pipeline/readme.md

 ## Data selection
 - add start time of phi obsevation and build the ET around that
-- add +- half cadence to the phi timestrings?
+- DONT THINK I NEED THAT SINCE DRMS TAKES CLOSEST FILE add +- half cadence to the phi timestrings?
 - add data selection not depending on newest observation date but predetermined data set from config
 - change CRXXXX txt output to be usable for phi/hmi data selection like in the yt video to the output.pdf